 Madagascar Plants

-are probably even more unique than Madagascar
+Madagascar plants are probably even more unique than Madagascar animals.

-Of the 12,000 plant species on the island about 80% are endemic.
+Out of the 12,000 plant species on the island about 80% are endemic.

 Baobab Trees

 Six of the world's eight baobab tree species are endemic to Madagascar.
 These include Za Baobab (Adansonia za), Suarez Baobab (Adansonia suarezensis), Fony Baobab (Adansonia rubrostipa), Perrier's Baobab (Adansonia perrieri), Madagascar Baobab (Adansonia madagascariensis) and Grandidier's Baobab (Adansonia grandidieri).
-The other two - African Baobab (Adansonia digitata) and Boab (Adansonia gregorii) are found in Africa and Australia respectively.
-Baobabs can grow huge (up to 15m in diametre) and old (some are thought to be thousands of years old).
-They have swollen looking trunks where they store water.
-All grow in areas with a dry and a wet season.

 Madagascar Palm Trees